 - Gently pan-fry the tuna steaks whole with a little olive oil and seasoning over a medium to high heat for about 1 minute each side (dependent on how 'rare' you want them, but ensuring they are fully sealed by the heat), then remove from the pan and allow to rest for a few minutes.

 - Hard-boil your eggs in their shells for about 8 minutes (for UK large/US extra large eggs), then plunge into cold water to cool.

 - While the eggs are boiling, put your halved cherry tomatoes, olives and parsley into a large salad bowl.

 - Pour the olive oil and balsamic vinegar into the bowl and give a good grind of black pepper and a little sprinkle of sea salt to the mix.

 - Cut your cooked tuna into large cubes and add to the bowl.

 - Toss all the ingredients in the bowl well, to mix and coat with oil and balsamic vinegar.

 - Arrange the fresh anchovy fillets on the top.

-- Peel the shells from the boiled eggs and cut in half (lengthways).
+- Carefully peel the shells from the boiled eggs and cut in half (lengthways) with a sharp knife.
 Arrange on top of the salad.

 - Give an extra fresh grind of black pepper and serve.